influxdata/telegraf/plugins/inputs/ipmi_sensor/README.md

   ## Session privilege level
   ## Choose from: CALLBACK, USER, OPERATOR, ADMINISTRATOR
   # privilege = "ADMINISTRATOR"

-  ## Interval
-  ## Interval time to collect metrics.
-This should be larger than the timeout
-  ## value to avoid gaps or overlap.
-  # interval = "10s"

   ## Timeout
   ## Timeout for the ipmitool command to complete.